 Thank you for choosing to Lifestyle Eye Center!

-It is pleasure to work with you and your doctor/s to provide the best specialty eye care.
+It is a pleasure to work with you and your doctor/s to provide the best specialty eye care.

-At this point you should have an appointment scheduled with our office, and we are working with your doctors to get the proper records to prepare to care for you.
+At this point, you should have an appointment scheduled with our office, and we are working with your doctors to get the proper records to prepare to care for you.
 Below you will find the information and paperwork we need from you before your first appointment.

 Please feel free to call our office with any questions!